We stock contact lenses. The chances are if you wear glasses, you can wear contact lenses too.

 Rigid gas permeable lenses

 RGP lenses allow the most oxygen through to the surface of the eye.
-Furthermore, RGP lenses also commonly provide better vision, durability, and protein deposit resistance than soft contact lenses.
+Furthermore, RGP lenses also commonly provide better vision, durability, and protein deposit resistance than soft lenses.
 And because they last longer than soft lenses, they can be less expensive in the long term.
 They are more difficult to prescribe and require a more detailed examination and fitting procedure with the Optometrist.

 Contact lenses for astigmatism